sugatmahanti/CoreBond/readme.md

 * Awesome people who made ServiceStack library.
 * Also https://docs.microsoft.com/en-us/dotnet/articles/core/testing/unit-testing-with-dotnet-test for giving a very good overview of testing in .NET Core project.
+* People who gave me this interesting challenge to work on.

 ## Author